Stephanie-Huang0711/Stephanie-Huang0711/README.md

 ## Hi there 👋

+😊 I am Stephanie Huang, a first-year undergraduate student in University of Waterloo, graduated from John Abbott College 2024-2024 Honours Science class.
+🔭 I really enjoy mathematics and physics, but especially, programming.
+🖥️ Programming languages that I am comfortable to code in are: C# and Javascript.
+I am also familiar with HTML and CSS, learning to master frameworks like React.
+🐻 Feel free to check out my linkedIn page: www.linkedin.com/in/stephanie-huang-8babb5293

 <!--
 **Stephanie-Huang0711/Stephanie-Huang0711** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.